Waxing Your Skis – a Beginner’s Guide

 Yes, you can.
 Glide waxes don’t expire unless something goes wrong with them or some external factor affects them.

-Waxing your cross-country skis are very important not just for their maintenance, but also for getting the maximum fun out of your gliding adventures.
-If you think waxing is a tedious job, or your (waxless or otherwise) xc skis do not need to be waxed, you need to introduce yourself to a great waxing kit and then see the difference.
+Applying wax for cross-country skis is very important not just for their maintenance, but also for getting the maximum fun out of your gliding adventures.
+If you think waxing is a tedious job, or your (waxless or otherwise) cross country skiing equipment does not need to be waxed, you need to introduce yourself to a great waxing kit and then see the difference.
 Happy gliding!